 Home carers provide flexible support to individuals who need help with a variety of everyday tasks.
-Most home carers work with elderly care recipients who want to remain in their own home or the home of a family member.
-Staying in their own home or the home of a loved avoids experiencing the upheaval and stress compared with moving into a residential care home.
+Most home carers work with elderly care recipients who want to remain in their own homes or the home of a family member.
+Staying in their own home or the home of a loved one avoids experiencing the upheaval and stress compared with moving into a residential care home.

 For example, a home carer may visit first thing in the morning to assist with bathing, dressing, taking medication and preparing breakfast and again at lunchtime and in the evening.
-Home carers may also be able to supply overnight visits.
+Home carers may also be able to supply overnight care.
 The carer will pop into the home during the night to check that the care recipient is safe and well.

 Colin and Dulcie’s story

 Dulcie is 102-years-old and lives with her son Colin, his wife Mary, and her Carer Sarah.
 She has dementia and has had full-time live-in care for over two years.

 We talk to the family about the challenges of finding the right care solution for